 What to do: Visit the Castle of Tentennano and the Santi Stefano and Degna to see art.
 Relax in the baths.

 Why we love it: The baths, of course.
 A day at these mineral hot springs is a welcome break in a week of sightseeing.
-There are several pools of warm thermal waters that boast claims to nourish and rejuvenate both the body and soul.
+Several pools of warm thermal waters boast claims to nourish and rejuvenate both the body and soul.
 Some pools are fine for simply soaking, but my favorite was one that serves as a mud bath.
-Reach into the warm, pull up some warm gooey clay-like mud and slather it all over your body.
+Reach into the warm, pull up some warm gooey clay-like mud, and slather it all over your body.
 When it tried, stand under one of the warm waterfalls and rinse off.
 My skin was soft, shiny, and healthy feeling after a day here.
-This is a rural site, so no poolside service, you’ll need to pack in your own food and beverages if you want to stay for the day.
+This is a rural site, so there is no poolside service; you’ll need to pack in your own food and beverages if you want to stay for the day.

 Where it is: In the Arezzo province in Tuscany.
 Population around 25,000.

-Why we love it: You may have heard of Cortona if you read the book or saw the movie, Under the Tuscan Sun (or its sequels, Bella Tuscany and Everyday in Tuscany), and it really is that charming.
-The town is at the top of a hill and you’ll need to park in the lower parking lot, then take an escalator to the main part of the town.
+Why we love it: You may have heard of Cortona if you read the book or saw the movie, Under the Tuscan Sun (or its sequels, Bella Tuscany, and Every Day in Tuscany), and it really is that charming.
+The town is at the top of a hill, and you’ll need to park in the lower parking lot, then take an escalator to the main part of the town.
 It seems so odd to have an escalator in this medieval Etruscan town, but that’s just part of its charm.
-This is one of the steepest hill town that we’ve visited, so it’s a good workout before enjoying some bruschetta and a glass of wine.
+This is one of the steepest hill towns that we’ve visited, so it’s a good workout before enjoying some bruschetta and a glass of wine.

 Where it is: In the Siena province in Tuscany.
 Population around 2,500.